-Foreign currency exchange losses of $\notin 1$ million for the year ended 31 December 2019 mainly relate to unrealized losses arising from the valuation of bank accounts denominated in foreign currency (mostly USD) as well as unrealized exchange losses arising from the valuation of borrowings denominated in foreign currency.
-The corresponding amount for the year ended 31 December 2018 was a gain of $\notin 2$ million.
+Foreign currency exchange gains of €5 million for the year ended 31 December 2020 mainly relate to unrealized gains arising from the valuation of bank accounts denominated in foreign currency (mostly USD).
+The corresponding amount for the year ended 31 December 2019 was a loss of €1 million.